 Although your child will be decorating and cutting out the angels, adult guidance may be needed in assembling the angels, according to your child's ability.
-Not suitable for little ones owing to the beads and scissors used.

 It is optional to decorate the circles, but my kids loved it.
 Plain white angels are equally attractive!